fatemeMohammadi071/Workout/README.md

  - ```progressreport```  is better to rename ```progressReport```

- - conversion function dose not obey from single responsibilty.
+ - conversion function does not obey single responsibility.

- - It is not obey from open/close prisinple and we need to handle the different formats that will add in the future.
+ - This part of code does not to obey from open/close principle and we need to handle the different formats that will add in the future.
     ```swift
     if let imageData = provisioningModel.mPhoto {
       // check image type